Grace Ives

-Grace Ives (born April 3, 1995) is an American singer-songwriter.
-Her music has been positively reviewed by publications including Stereogum who featured her on their Best New Bands of 2019 list and Pitchfork who awarded her second studio album Janky Star (2022) their Best New Music rating.
+Grace Ives (born c.
+1995) is an American singer-songwriter.
+Her music has been positively reviewed by publications including Stereogum, which featured her on its Best New Bands of 2019 list, and Pitchfork, which awarded her second studio album Janky Star (2022) its Best New Music rating.

 Early life and education

-The daughter of a cinematographer (Tim Ives) and a creative director in the music industry, Ives went to college at Maryland Institute College of Art in Maryland before transferring to the State University of New York at Purchase, where she majored in New Media and began working on music in her dorm room.
+Ives was born circa 1995 in New York City.
+She was raised in Gowanus, Brooklyn.
+Her parents worked as a cinematographer and a creative director in the music industry.
+As a teenager, she participated in the School of Rock program.
+Ives went to college at Maryland Institute College of Art to study graphic design before transferring to the State University of New York at Purchase.
+While in college, she began working on music in her dorm room.

 Career

+Ives released her debut EP, Really Hot, in 2016.
+She released her debut album, 2nd, on April 22, 2019.
+She released Janky Star, her second album, on June 10, 2022.
 In August 2022, she performed her song "Lullaby" on Jimmy Kimmel Live!.

 Ives was the support act for Swedish singer Lykke Li on her North American tour supporting new studio album Eyeye (2022).